WasabiTech-777/SWE-2023-Spring/README.md

 ## Documentation

+### Requirements for running this application
+> Angular supports most recent browsers.
+This includes the following specific versions: Chrome, Firefox, Safari, iOS, Internet Explorer versions 9-11, and Edge

+### Using this application

 ### _Quick Start for the Database_
 > The .env file contains constants for the localhost port for testing (type localhost:PORT# into a browser when program is running to see output).
 The other constant is the dns string for connecting a database to the server.
 **NOTE:** If you have trouble connecting to the database server, use a DSN string of this format: "postgres://username:password@hostname/databasename", where "username", "password", "hostname", and "databasename" are variables that should be replaced with our [ElephantSQL](https://www.elephantsql.com/docs/index.html) database credentials.
 You can create a constant for this string in your local .env file; remember to confirm that the DSN is set correctly in the [database] intialize package.
 Find the line "dsn := os.Getenv("YOUR_DSN_STRING")", where YOUR_DSN_STRING is the name of the string in the .env file (NOTE: the string must be in quotes, even though is is referenced as a variable).